Photo: The Institute of Archaeology, Tel Aviv University/Courtesy Ze’ev Herzog.

 Abraham's territory extended between the settlements of his two wives.
 Sarah resided in Hebron and Keturah resided in Beersheba to the south.
 This was his territory about 1000 years before the Iron Age (c.1200-550 BC).

 The Iron Age settlement at Beersheba demonstrates its ancient residents preferred their houses oriented to the east.
 Of the houses excavated at the site only one in 29 doorways was built facing west.
-Avraham Faust argues that Israelite cosmology is responsible for this pattern.
+Abraham Faust argues that Israelite cosmology is responsible for this pattern.
 However, the pattern is found among other peoples in settlements that are even older.
-The sun was a sacred symbol for many ancient peoples among whom the Hebrew were living.
-It represented the Creator who was known by many names: Ra, Anu, Asu, YHWH, El, etc.
+The Sun was a sacred symbol for many biblical peoples among whom the Hebrew were living.
+It represented the Creator who was known by many names: Ra, Ani, Azu, YHWH, El, etc.

 Beersheba had strategic importance because it was the largest settlement in the Negev.
 It guarded the trade routes between Mesopotamia and Egypt and between the Nile Delta and Southern Arabia.
 Its fortifications in the late Iron Age were impressive and included a moat that encircled the city and a steeply-sloped earthen rampart.
 Beyond the rampart the city was surrounded by thick stone walls.
 The gate was a chambered type, and inside the gate archaeologists found an incense altar at the high place, just as described in II Kings 23:8.

 The miners of this region venerated Hathor, the mother of Horus, called the "son" of God.